 Northern Maidenhair – Photo by Jay Sifford, ‘Houzz‘.

 Southern, or Common Maidenhair – Photo by Ginkgo Leaf Studio via ‘Houzz‘.

 Birds Nest and Harts Tongue Ferns –

 We included two types of ferns here because both these ferns are very similar in appearance.
 The biggest difference is that the Birds Nest fern is tropical, and therefore not winter hardy, while the Harts Tongue fern is evergreen and hardy down to zone 6.
 With strap like leathery, glossy leaves that grow bright green, this fern grows only 1-2 feet.
 The leaf edges can be flat or wavy, and some grow upright, while other more prostrate.
 We grow both these varieties, and the Birds Nest fern loves our glass shower indoors!

 Harts Tongue Fern (Yep!
 Thats our DIY plant wall again!
 We love that project!)

-Lady Fern – One of the most common woodland ferns, this delicate beauty grows 2-3 feet tall and wide, and tolerates some sun and drier soil.
-This fern is not evergreen, but has gorgeous red fiddleheads that unfurl in the spring.
+One of the most common woodland ferns, this delicate beauty grows 2-3 feet tall and wide, and tolerates some sun and drier soil.
+The lady fern is not evergreen, but has gorgeous red fiddleheads that unfurl in the spring.
 Zones 3-9.
 Photo by ‘Jung Seed‘.

 Photo by Firma Design via ‘Houzz‘.